bantex01/splunk-o11y-incident-streaming/README.md

  ### Configuration

-A configuration file called splunk_o11y_sas.yaml is required.
+A configuration file called splunk_o11y_sas.yaml is required and the program expects the confgiruation to be present in a config directory in the same path as the go executable.

 The table below details the configurable options: